Keycloak WebAuthn Passwordless with Passkeys

 - User Verification requirement = Required

-Registering the user
+Registering the User

 A user can register a passkey using the built-in Account Console after logging in through the normal username/password flow: